A Prayer for Hope

 One thing I’ve learned in the almost four years since Xylon’s cancer diagnosis is that when the rest of the world is saying there’s no hope, Jesus is standing there saying, “They’re wrong.”
 When everyone else is questioning if Jesus really cares about the hard things we’re going through, I listen for his voice declaring, “Don’t listen to them; just trust me.”

 Jairus only has Jesus’ words to hope in.
 When everyone else was saying, “You have no hope!”
 Jesus was saying, “I am your hope!”
-Sometimes that’s all I have too.
-Jesus’ words calling to me, as I hold my husbands’ hand in the oncology waiting room, “Just trust me.”
+Sometimes that’s all I have, too.
+Jesus’ words call to me, as I hold my husbands’ hand in the oncology waiting room, “Just trust me.”

-I am learning that our stories were written for God restore them.
+I am learning that our stories were written for God to restore them.